 Examples Here are some examples of TODO lines that Visual Studio will notice and put into its special Task Pane.

 //TODO: work on SQLCE guide

-This will appear in your tasks pane as a separate task.
+Syntax info.
 Note that you have some flexibility with these tokens.
-The strings "todo"," TODO", and "TODO" all work equally well.
+The strings "todo," TODO and TODO all work equally well.
 Visual Studio's parser allows some variation.